-- (a) the financial report of Bassari Resources Limited is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the consolidated entity's financial position as at 31 December 2013 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - (b) the financial report also complies with International Financial Reporting Standards as disclosed in Note 3.
+- (a) the financial report of Bassari Resources Limited is in accordance with the Corporations Act 2001, including: - giving a true and fair view of the consolidated entity's financial position as at 31 December 2014 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - (b) the financial report also complies with International Financial Reporting Standards as disclosed in Note 3.

-Emphasis of Matter
+Emphasis of matter

-Without modifying our opinion, we draw attention to Note 1 (Going Concern) in the financial report, which indicates that the consolidated entity incurred a net loss of \$1,703,000 during the year ended 31 December 2013 and had cash outflows from operating and investing activities of \$4,792,000.
-In addition the consolidated entity had a net working capital deficit being current assets less current liabilities of \$871,000.
-The ability of the consolidated entity to continue as a going concern is dependent upon the future successful raising of necessary funding through equity.
-These conditions, along with other matters as set forth in Note 1, indicate the existence of a material uncertainty that may cast significant doubt about the consolidated entity's ability to continue as a going concern and therefore, the consolidated entity may be unable to realise its assets and discharge its liabilities in the normal course of business.
+Without modifying our opinion, we draw attention to Note 1 "Going Concern" in the financial report, which indicates that the ability of the consolidated entity to continue as a going concern is dependent upon the future successful raising of necessary funding through debt or equity, successful exploration and subsequent exploitation of the consolidated entity's tenements.
+These conditions, along with other matters as set out in Note 1 "Going Concern", indicate the existence of a material uncertainty that may cast significant doubt about the consolidated entity's ability to continue as a going concern and therefore, the consolidated entity may be unable to realise its assets and discharge its liabilities in the normal course of business.